URITIVENKATANAGAKISHORE/AzureTerraform/README.md

 Hi Beginners ,

 Following Repo contains terraform script which helps to build Complete End to End Services based on project requirements.
-This will gives you all a basic idea , you can change the code based on your requirement
+This will gives basic idea , you can change the code based on your requirement

 List Of Projects :-